A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: Experiment

 \textbf{Scene-wise Performance across Environments.} As shown in Table~\ref{tab:performance_comparison}, the proposed A2Seek-R1 consistently outperforms other methods in most cases, demonstrating its robustness and adaptability.
 Notably, in the \emph{Playground} (S03) and \emph{Rooftop} (S06) scenes, our method achieves the highest scores of 75.6\% and 81.6\%, respectively, significantly surpassing the second-best method.
 On average, A2Seek-R1 achieves a score of 53.14\%, which is 19.11\% higher than the baseline and 6.52\% higher than GoT-SFT.
 These results highlight the effectiveness of our proposed method in aerial anomaly understanding and its strong generalization capability across diverse environments.

-\textbf{Language Semantic Evaluation.} To evaluate the ability of models to handle semantic ambiguity and similarity in aerial anomaly understanding, we adopt language-based metrics such as BLEU \cite{papineni2002bleu}, METEOR \cite{banerjee2005meteor}, ROUGE \cite{lin2004rouge}, and CIDEr \cite{vedantam2015cider}.
+\textbf{Language Semantic Evaluation.} To evaluate the ability of models to handle semantic ambiguity and similarity in aerial anomaly understanding, we adopt language-based metrics such as BLEU~\cite{papineni2002bleu}, METEOR~\cite{banerjee2005meteor}, ROUGE~\cite{lin2004rouge}, and CIDEr~\cite{vedantam2015cider}.
 These metrics capture both lexical and structural alignment between predicted and ground-truth descriptions.
 As shown in Table \ref{tab:lang_iou_a}, A2Seek-R1 achieves the highest scores across all metrics, with BLEU of 0.4564, METEOR of 0.3543, ROUGE of 0.4882, and CIDEr of 1.2989.
+The throughput is 0.3267 samples per second, which is lower than ANS-SFT (0.9174) and Zero-Shot (0.6097) because our method allocates a larger token budget at test time for reasoning, leading to better anomaly understanding.
 These results demonstrate its ability to generate accurate and semantically meaningful descriptions even under ambiguous scenarios.
-By leveraging visual evidence during reasoning, A2Seek ensures that its language-based predictions are contextually grounded, effectively bridging the gap between semantic understanding and visual perception.
+By leveraging visual evidence during reasoning, A2Seek-R1 ensures that its language-based predictions are contextually grounded, effectively bridging the gap between semantic understanding and visual perception.

 \textbf{Supporting Region Grounding Accuracy. } To further evaluate whether the model relies on visual information to understand anomalies, we assess its localization performance using both mIoU and AP under varying IoU thresholds.
 As shown in Table~\ref{tab:lang_iou_b}, A2Seek-R1 achieves the highest mIoU score of 26.03\%, outperforming Zero-Shot and GoT-SFT by 22.53\% and 5.22\%, respectively.
-Notably, although Zero-Shot and ANS-SFT achieve relatively high AP values in $AP_{0.0}$, this is mainly attributed to their tendency to predict overly broad and vague regions, rather than accurately indicating the anomalous areas.
+Notably, although Zero-Shot and ANS-SFT achieve relatively high AP values in $AP_{0.00}$, this is mainly attributed to their tendency to predict overly broad and vague regions, rather than accurately indicating the anomalous areas.
 This limitation is further reflected in their significantly degraded performance (nearly zero in $AP_{0.90}$) at higher IoU thresholds, indicating a tendency toward random guessing.
 These results confirm that the spatial reasoning mechanism introduced in our approach enhances the model's ability to precisely localize subtle and ambiguous anomalies, thereby improving both detection accuracy and interpretability for real-world aerial anomaly understanding.